USS Arizona Memorial: USS Missouri

+Visits

-Visiting the memorial
+By the public

 The visitor center operated by the National Park Service is free to the public and has a museum with exhibits about the Pearl Harbor attack, such as the ship's bell from Arizona.

 More than one million people visit the memorial each year.
 Access to the USS Arizona Memorial is by U.S. Navy boat, for which an online reservation is required (in-person reservations were discontinued in February 2021, due to the COVID-19 pandemic).
-Because of the large number of visitors and the limited number of boat departures, most the reservations available each day are often fully allocated weeks in advance, although a limited number are held back for release the day before.
+Because of the large number of visitors and the limited number of boat departures, most of the reservations available each day are often fully allocated weeks in advance, although a limited number are held back for release the day before.
 Before boarding the boat for the short trip to the Memorial, visitors view a 23-minute documentary film depicting the attack on Pearl Harbor.
 Touring of the Memorial is self-guided.
 The National Park Service Web site provides visitor information, including hours of operation and ticketing advisories.

 A one-hour audio tour of the Memorial and Center exhibits, narrated by actress Jamie Lee Curtis, whose father, Tony Curtis was a World War II and Navy veteran, is available for rent at the visitor center.
 On the center's grounds along the shoreline are more exhibits and a "Remembrance Circle".
 Nearby is USS Bowfin, a World War II diesel submarine, which may be toured with separate, paid admission.
 The battleship USS Missouri and the Pacific Aviation Museum Pearl Harbor may also be visited, but require a bus ride to Ford Island.

 On May 6, 2018, boat transportation to the memorial was suspended after one of the vessel operators noticed a crack on its outside.
 Although repairs were made, the cracks reappeared.
 The memorial was closed on May 26, 2018, and remained closed until September 1, 2019, but boat tours around the memorial and the other ships on Battleship Row continued to be made.
 The memorial briefly closed again in September and December of 2021 due to safety issues with the dock.